 On October 7, 2016, Legend debuted a new single, "Love Me Now."
 He followed in December with his fifth solo studio album, Darkness and Light, which features collaborations with Miguel and Chance the Rapper.

-In early 2018, Legend prepared to star in NBC's live production of Jesus Christ Superstar as the religious leader his final days.
-Set to broadcast from Brooklyn's Marcy Avenue Armory on Easter Sunday, the adaptation also included veteran rocker Alice Cooper as King Herod, and fellow chart-topping artist Sara Bareilles as Mary Magdalene.
+In early 2018, Legend prepared to star in NBC's production of Jesus Christ Superstar Live in Concert as the religious leader in his final days.
+Broadcast from Brooklyn's Marcy Avenue Armory on Easter Sunday, the adaptation also included veteran rocker Alice Cooper as King Herod, and fellow chart-topping artist Sara Bareilles as Mary Magdalene.

 Outside of music, Legend is involved in numerous social and charitable causes.
 He is a supporter of the Harlem Village Academies, a New York City organization that runs several charter schools.
 Legend serves as a vice chairman on the HVA board.

 He explained to Black Enterprise magazine why education is such an important issue to him: "I come from a city where 40 percent to 50 percent of our kids drop out of high school.
 I did well in high school and then went to an Ivy League school, but I was the exception.
 We need to do more to make sure every kid has a quality education."

 Continuing with his commitment to education reform, Legend lent his song "Shine" to the 2010 documentary Waiting for Superman.
 The film takes a critical look at the nation's public school system.

 Legend became engaged to model Chrissy Teigen while the couple was on vacation in the Maldives in late 2011.
 They tied the knot in September 2013 in Italy.
 On April 14, 2016, the pair welcomed their first child, a daughter named Luna Simone.
 On May 16, 2018, they announced the arrival of baby No. 2, son Miles Theodore Stephens.